SchulzLab/SNEEP/docs/gettingStarted.rst

 The following 4 files are required as minimal input to run SNEEP:

 1)	a file containing the TF motifs in TRANSFAC format,
-2)	a bedlike SNP file,
+2)	a bedlike SNP file or a .VCF file,
 3)	a reference genome file in FASTA format,
 4) a scale file providing motif-specific scale parameters to compute the significance of the effect of the SNP on the TF (provided).